ultrarisc/linux-6.8/Documentation/arch/riscv/hwprobe.rst

        manual starting from commit 95cf1f9 ("Add changes requested by Ved during signoff")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZIHINTPAUSE`: The Zihintpause extension is
+       supported as defined in the RISC-V ISA manual starting from commit d8ab5c78c207 ("Zihintpause is ratified").

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: Deprecated.
 Returns similar values to :c:macro:`RISCV_HWPROBE_KEY_MISALIGNED_SCALAR_PERF`, but the key was mistakenly classified as a bitmask rather than a value.